I'm located in room 316 of the Engineering building, two doors down the hall from the main chemical engineering office.

 Please see here.
 Please consider what you could expect me to write on your behalf before making any requests.
 I am typically happy to write letters for you if we have worked together in some significant way so that I can write with specific details that make my recommendation strong.

-Because of the way the UMBC mailing system works, it's critical that you include my department in the address on all correspondence.
+Because of the way the UMBC mailing system works, it's critical that you include my department and/or building in the address on all correspondence.
 Also be careful with any abbreviation of our large department name - make sure it's clearly for Engineering, or your message may inadvertently be sent to Chemistry and Biochemistry in the College of Sciences instead, which can greatly delay delivery.

 Joshua Enszer, Ph.D.